justintaft/xxe-detector/README.md

 # xxe-detector
-Detects insecurly configured XML parsers in Java through instrumentation.
+Attempts to detect insecurly configured XML parsers in Java through instrumentation.
+Currently just checks for feature "http://apache.org/xml/features/disallow-doctype-decl" not set for DocumentBuilderFactorys.

 Run `make all` to build and run example.